tewarid/docker-pandoc/README.md

 ## Known Issues

-1. You may get the following error message with mermaid-filter
+1. You will get the following error message with mermaid-filter

     ```text
     [0202/115116.882391:ERROR:zygote_host_impl_linux.cc(88)] Running as root without --no-sandbox is not supported.
 See https://crbug.com/638180.